Updates

 UPSC Relevance

-• GS Paper 2: Governance – Intellectual Property Rights, Cyber Laws, and Enforcement Mechanisms
+• GS Paper 2: Governance (Intellectual Property Rights, Cyber Laws)

-• GS Paper 3: Economy – Impact of Digital Piracy on Creative Industries and Digital Economy
+• GS Paper 3: Economy (Impact of piracy on creative industries)

-• Essay: Role of Digital Technology in Governance and Law Enforcement
+• Essay: Role of digital technology in governance and economic development

 Economic Impact of Digital Piracy

-• Copyright Office, Ministry of Commerce and Industry: Administers copyright registration and policy formulation.
+• Copyright Office, Ministry of Commerce and Industry: Administers copyright registration and enforcement policy.

-• Cyber Crime Cells, State Police: Investigate piracy offenses but vary in capacity and coordination.
+• Cyber Crime Cells, State Police: Investigate digital piracy and cyber offences at state level.

 • Film Certification Appellate Tribunal (FCAT): Addresses film piracy complaints and certification issues.